Doubleview Gold (CVE:DBG) Trading Up 9.2% – Here’s What Happened

 Doubleview Gold Corp.
-(CVE:DBG – Get Free Report)’s share price was up 9.2% during mid-day trading on Wednesday .
-The stock traded as high as C$0.72 and last traded at C$0.71.
-Approximately 229,670 shares traded hands during mid-day trading, a decline of 0% from the average daily volume of 230,468 shares.
+(CVE:DBG – Get Free Report) shares rose 9.2% during mid-day trading on Wednesday .
+The company traded as high as C$0.73 and last traded at C$0.71.
+Approximately 331,670 shares changed hands during trading, an increase of 42% from the average daily volume of 233,024 shares.
 The stock had previously closed at C$0.65.

-Separately, Fundamental Research set a C$0.77 target price on Doubleview Gold and gave the company a “buy” rating in a research note on Monday, January 6th.
+Separately, Fundamental Research set a C$0.77 price objective on Doubleview Gold and gave the company a “buy” rating in a report on Monday, January 6th.

 Doubleview Gold Company Profile